iamvs-2002/iamvs-2002/README.md

 **You can find me everywhere: @iamvs2002**

-#### Technologies:
-- Java, OOPS, C, Android Studio, Data Structures, MySql, Swing
+💻 Technologies: Java, OOPS, Android Studio, Data Structures, C, MySql, Swing

 ⚡ Fun fact: I can sketch your face in no time!